stratum/stratum/stratum/docs/phal_development_tutorial.md

 ### The PhalDB cli tool

-A PhalDB grpc client tool has been written to collect information from the PhalDB via this grpc interface (i.e. while stratum is running).
+A PhalDB grpc client tool has been written to interact with the PhalDB via the grpc interface (i.e. while stratum is running).
 This can be used to debug hardware problems or even test code that is not easily tested in a simulated environment (i.e. dynamic configurator testing).

+The phal_cli command has been updated to support `Get`, `Set` and `Subscribe` requests to the PhalDB.

 This tool can be built as follows: